cncf/toc/process/election-schedule.md

 *All terms are two years unless otherwise specified.
 Selected means reappointed or replaced.*

-* 3/17/2018: Both TOC-selected members are selected, one for a 1-year term.
 * 3/17/2018 (and each future even year): The TOC selects its chairperson.
 * 1/29/2019: 6 GB-selected TOC members are selected, half for 1-year terms.
 * 1/29/2019 (and each future odd year): End User TOC member is selected.